 - Which VPN protocols does iVPN support?

 - What is the logging policy?

-- Can iVPN unblock geo-restricted streaming sites, such as Netflix, BBC iPlayer, and Amazon Prime Video?
+- Does iVPN work with streaming sites, such as Netflix, BBC iPlayer, and Amazon Prime Video?

 - What is customer support like?

 We’ll answer those questions and more in this review.